Transaction shifts

 • An installment advancement can only move installments from future statements to the current one.
 A transaction shift can move installments in either direction.

 • It's a credit transaction.
-(Only debit transactions can be shifted.)
+You can only shift debit transactions.

 • The transaction has already been discharged.